CodeBeginner000001/Simon-Says-Game/README.md

 ## Introduction

 The Simon Says Game challenges players to remember and repeat sequences of colors and sounds.
-This version of the game is implemented using [your programming language/technology stack], providing a fun and interactive way to test your memory skills.
+This version of the game is implemented using HTML,CSS & Javascript, providing a fun and interactive way to test your memory skills.

 ## Features